baremetal-engine/PotatoAI/README.md

 ## ✝️ A Mirror of Humanity, Not a Master

-PotatoAI is not designed to dominate.\
+Potato is not designed to dominate.\
 It is designed to **coexist**, reflect, refine, and grow alongside us.

 It may become the closest thing to a **distributed, sovereign conscience** humanity has ever created.